History of economic inequality: Post-communist era

 The collapse of the Soviet bloc in 1991 prompted liberal economists from both the Soviet and capitalist blocs to privatize the former communist countries as quickly as possible, in particular by means of a shock therapy known as voucher privatization, whereby all rights to collectivized enterprises are distributed fairly to all, who can freely sell their property rights for a given price.

-Thomas Piketty argues that voucher privatization prompted wealthy landowners to buy up a huge number of property rights, thereby rapidly increasing the level of inequality in post-Soviet countries, a policy which is at the root of the Russian oligarchy.
-The economist deplores the fact that a third way, different from the "communist disaster" and the ultra-liberal logic, has not been adopted.
+Thomas Piketty argues that voucher privatization prompted wealthy landowners to buy up a large number of property rights, thereby rapidly increasing inequality in post-Soviet countries, a policy that is at the root of the Russian oligarchy.
+He deplores the fact that a third way, different from the "communist disaster" and the ultra-liberal logic, has not been adopted.

 21st century

-Since the liberal revival inequality has started to rise all around the world.
+Since the liberal revival, inequality has been rising worldwide.
 Granted, poverty and extreme poverty declined, but inequalities between developed and developing countries, between capitalists and workers, and between low-skilled and highly skilled workers have risen sharply.
 Between 1980 and 2021, the income of the richest 10% in Europe rose from 27% to 36%, and in the United States from 35% to 47%.

-Globally the poorest 50% hold 2% of the world's wealth, (Note: In 1995, they held 1.5% of the wealth.) compared with 76% for the richest 10%, of which 38% goes to the richest 1%, and 12% to the richest 0.01%.
+Globally, the poorest 50% hold 2% of the world's wealth, (Note: In 1995, they held 1.5% of the wealth.) compared with 76% for the richest 10%, of which 38% goes to the richest 1%, and 12% to the richest 0.01%.
 (Note: In 1995, the latter accounted for 7.5% of the world's wealth.)
 As a result, wealth inequality will have increased by 50% between the poorest 50% and the richest 0.01% between 2008 and 2022.

 Many economists fear that inequalities will continue to grow in the 21st century unless governments intervene on a massive scale.